 In the wealth management industry where it is always about accumulating more and maximising returns, to aim for enough is counter-cultural and for some, corporate suicide.
 But having walked this journey for the past 25 years observing what has happened and is happening in the world; and having gone through major crashes in the financial markets; and having the privilege to walk in the lives of many clients, I am convinced that achieving contentment is the greatest gain.

-The writer, Christopher Tan, is Chief Executive Officer of Providend, Singapore’s first fee-only wealth advisory firm and author of the book “Money Wisdom: Simple Truths for Financial Wellness“.
+Christopher Tan, is Chief Executive Officer of Providend Ltd, Southeast Asia’s first fee-only comprehensive wealth advisory firm and author of the book “Money Wisdom: Simple Truths for Financial Wellness“.
+He is also a Certified Ikigai Tribe Coach.

 The edited version of this article has been published in The Business Times on 20th March 2023.